sinhrks/daskperiment/docs/source/backend.rst

 ------------

 `MongoBackend` saves information using MongoDB.
-To use `MongoBackend`, simple way is specifying MongoDB URI as `backend` argument.
+To use `MongoBackend`, one of the simple ways is specifying MongoDB URI as `backend` argument.

 .. code-block:: python